trchopan/cardano-node/doc/getting-started/understanding-config-files.md

     dns domain `y.y.y.y` (assuming they are), and try to maintain a connection with at least `1` of the resolved ips.

-* `isDomain` tells if a given address is a dns address or not.
-If true and object `domain: { domain, port }` should be specified instead.

 * `valency` tells the node how many connections your node should try to pick from the given group.
 If a dns address is given, valency governs to how many resolved ip addresses should we maintain active (hot) connection.

 Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.
 Go to our telegram channel to find out IP addresses and ports of peers.